Who We Are

 Learn about ASSP elections

 Contact ASSP's Member Communities staff

 Healthcare Practice Specialty Advisory Committee

-Government Affairs Chair Christopher T Noll, CSP, ARM
+Government Affairs Chair Christopher T Noll, CSP, ARM, CPP

 Social Media Chair Mark A Shirley, CSP, CHMM